rayed/django_crud/README.md

     ./manage.py migrate

-Now you can run the development webs server:
+Now you can run the development web server:

     ./manage.py runserver